Charles W. Drescher, MD

 Sachia Stonefeld Powell

 Sachia began raising funds for ovarian cancer research in 2011, but really accelerated her efforts when she was diagnosed with ovarian cancer herself in 2017.
-Since then, Sachia has raised over $100,000 for research while also championing the collaboration between the scientist and the cancer survivor.
+By 2022, Sachia had raised over $100,000 for research while also championing the collaboration between the scientist and the cancer survivor.

 Sachia’s motivation to support scientists comes from two discoveries: the first, that ovarian cancer has a low survival rate, and yet ovarian cancer research has been – and remains – critically underfunded, and the second, that many scientists will spend their careers doggedly attempting to cure ovarian cancer without ever meeting a patient whose life they are trying to save.
 Survivors offer unique and indispensable perspectives to research, providing scientists with information about what’s most important to patients, and encouraging scientists to preserver in the face of the myriad of barriers.